Advancing Your Career | Career & Finances | ICU | Original Content

 2. Do you have these credentials or have plans to attain them?

-According to job and staffing companies such as Zip Recruiter, many ICU nurse positions require a Bachelor’s in Nursing, an active RN license, CCRN, BLS, ACLS, and NIHSS certifications, clinical nursing experience, strong interpersonal skills, and the ability to thrive under pressure and fast-paced, stressful environments in Nursing, an active RN license, CCRN, BLS, ACLS, and NIHSS certifications, clinical nursing experience, and strong interpersonal skills/ the ability to thrive under pressure and fast-paced, stressful environments.
+According to job and staffing companies such as Indeed, many ICU nurse positions require a Bachelor’s in Nursing, an active RN license, CCRN, BLS, ACLS, and NIHSS certifications, clinical nursing experience, strong interpersonal skills, and the ability to thrive under pressure and fast-paced, stressful environments in Nursing, an active RN license, CCRN, BLS, ACLS, and NIHSS certifications, clinical nursing experience, and strong interpersonal skills/ the ability to thrive under pressure and fast-paced, stressful environments.

 Although depending upon your institution, you may not have to have all the certifications at the entry-level, but they may be required within so many months of hire.